Abba Kyari: PSC gives police 2 weeks to conclude investigation

-The commission has also directed that the investigation should be carried out by a different panel and that it should take half the time it took the Police to conduct the original investigation.
+The commission has also directed that investigation should be carried out by a different panel and that it should take half the time it took the police to conduct the original investigation.

-PSC Head, Press and Public Relations, Ikechukwu Ani, who made this known imma statement, said the commission took the decision at the continuation of its 14th plenary meeting, which ended in Abuja, on February 11, 2022, chaired by retired Inspector-General of Police and Chairman of the Commission, Alhaji Musiliu Smith.
+PSC Head, Press and Public Relations, Ikechukwu Ani who made this known in statement, said the commission, chaired by retired Inspector-General of Police and Chairman of the Commission, Alhaji Musiliu Smith, took the decision at the continuation of its 14th plenary meeting, which ended in Abuja, on February 11, 2022.

 A report by the Federal Bureau of Investigation of the United States of America had indicted the erstwhile super cop in the case of fraud involving Instagram celebrity, Ramon Abbas, also known as Hushpuppi.